Blog

 Motor Control

 Beyond pleasure and reward, a significant role of dopamine is in controlling movement.
 The substantia nigra, a section of the brain, produces dopamine that’s crucial for smooth and coordinated muscle movements.
-A deficiency in this area is a hallmark of neurodegeneration that leads to tremors, rigidity, and bradykinesia.

 Mood Regulation